russurquhart1/Russ_SC_Test/spectro_docs/docs/exec.md

 1. Open a terminal window.

-2. For our example, we want to display an `ls` listing of everything in our pod.
+2. For example, to display an `ls` listing of everything in the pod.
 In the terminal window, enter the following command:

 ```shell
 kubectl exec my-pod -- ls /